-Join us back here tomorrow as we continue our analysis of the Chief Justice’s question patterns in criminal cases.
+Join us back here next time as we turn our attention to the data for criminal cases.

 Image courtesy of Flickr by brokinhrt2 (no changes).